I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kereverttousergroupaffinitythread.md

 );
 ````

-## -parameters
+## Parameters

-### -param PreviousAffinity [in]
+`PreviousAffinity`

 A pointer to the group affinity to restore.
 This parameter points to a <a href="..\miniport\ns-miniport-_group_affinity.md">GROUP_AFFINITY</a> structure that contains a group number and an affinity mask.
 The affinity mask specifies the set of logical processors that the user thread can run on.

-## -returns
+## Return Value

 None

-## -remarks
+## Remarks

 This routine changes the group number and group-relative affinity mask of the calling thread.
 The group number and affinity mask identify a set of processors on which the thread can run.
 If successful, the routine schedules the thread to run on a processor in this set.

 The <i>PreviousAffinity</i> parameter points to a <b>GROUP_AFFINITY</b> structure that specifies the new group number (<b>Group</b> member) and affinity mask (<b>Mask</b> member) for the thread.
 If <i>PreviousAffinity</i>-&gt;<b>Mask</b> is nonzero, <b>KeRevertToUserGroupAffinityThread</b> sets the group number and affinity mask of the calling thread to the values in the structure.
 If <i>PreviousAffinity</i>-&gt;<b>Mask</b> is zero, the routine restores the group number and affinity mask to their original values at the time that the thread was initialized.